2023-05-29 16:40:42

 So he decided in 1939 to look at this question more closely, which led him, the first, to discover the creation of particles of matter in expanding curved space-times.
 From the 1960s to the 1980s, the question of the curved space-time behavior of quantum fields was taken up by several researchers, first and foremost Leonard Parker, but also by Viatcheslav Mukhanov and Gennady Chibisov who in the early 1980s, while stationed at the Lebedev Institute of Physics in Moscow, expounded a theory giving rise to galaxies and large structures bringing them together from quantum fluctuations in the fields of matter and force at the very beginning of the Big Bang.

-Stephen Hawking and Mukhanov independently came to similar conclusions about the birth of galaxies from quantum fluctuations during the Big Bang.
+Stephen Hawking and Mukhanov independently came to similar conclusions regarding the birth of galaxies from quantum fluctuations during the Big Bang.
 To obtain a fairly accurate French translation, click on the white rectangle at the bottom right.
 The English subtitles should then appear.
 Then click on the nut to the right of the rectangle, then on “Subtitles” and finally on “Translate automatically”.
 Choose “French”. © BBVA Foundation

 From primordial black holes to clusters of galaxies

 These fluctuations, particularly within the framework of the theory of inflationary cosmology which was developing at that time and which involved an extraordinarily rapid but equally short expansion phase of space at the beginning of the Big Bang, were to produce fluctuations in the density of matter.
-Fluctuations which, collapsing gravitationally, could therefore give galaxies but also primordial black holes of several sizes, as small as a mountain or much larger than the Sun.
+Fluctuations which, collapsing gravitationally, might therefore give galaxies but also primordial black holes of several sizes, as small as a mountain or much larger than the Sun.

 Although the question is still open, the scenario of the generation of large galactic structures and even matter from quantum effects at the beginning of the Big Bang is generally accepted by the community of cosmologists and one can almost say that t is part of the standard cosmological model, although it remains to be really confirmed and in a very precise form.
 Analyzes of observations of the background radiation by the Planck satellite, however, provide strong arguments for this scenario.